Hardly Strictly Bluegrass Festival 2017

 - Children: This festival is family-friendly, so children are allowed to join in on the fun.

 - Hotels: There are only a handful of small hotels near Golden Gate Park.
-Your best bet is to stay in Union Square (find my recommendations here), the Haight Ashbury District (find hotel recommendations here) or Alamo Square (find recommendations for Alamo Square).
-If you are on a budget, here are also some of the best affordable and clean options available.
+Your best bet is to stay in Union Square, the Haight-Ashbury District or Alamo Square.
+If you are on a budget, here are some great cheaper options that are not only affordable but clean.

 - ATMs: You will find several ATMs on-site.

-- 5L Bus: Your best bet is to pick up the special 5L bus at the corner of Grove and Larkin streets (near the Civic Center BART/MUNI station).
-This is a limited stop bus and is the fastest route from downtown San Francisco.
+- 5-Fulton Bus: To get to the park from downtown, there will be additional service on this route.
+Your best bet for a fast ride is to pick up the special 5R rapid bus at the corner of Market and Front Streets near the Embarcadero BART Station.
 Take this bus all the way to the 30th and Fulton Street stop.

-By Car: Parking is extremely limited in the neighborhoods near the Festival.
-I highly recommend that you take public transportation, a bike or walk instead of driving.
+By Car: Parking is extremely limited in the neighborhoods near the festival.
+I highly recommend that you take public transportation, or bike or walk instead of driving.
 If you do plan on arriving by car, make sure you allow additional time to find a parking spot.
 You will also want to be cautious not to block driveways, as your car may be towed.